What's Inside?

 Even public documents like The Philippine Constitution or the laws of the land are in English.
 Of course, they have the Filipino version, but it’s uncommon to hear legislation in the country’s native tongue.

 Later on, English fluency signaled a more favorable bearing in terms of educational stature, including the workplace.
-In this country, being well-versed in English translated to being professional and even marketable.
+In this country, being well-versed in English translates to being professional and even marketable.

 It’s very common for both traditional and digital media to deliver information and entertainment in English.
 Interestingly, the top-ranking movies, series, and even online content in the Philippines are very comparable to English-speaking countries like the United States.
 The top nine broadsheets in the Philippines are in English.
 Talk to a Filipino in any central business district and most likely, you’d strike a common ground, be it about pop culture or trending news around the world.

-Since English media is part of the Filipino culture, Filipino professionals are more able to hone the language.
+Since the English media is part of the Filipino culture, Filipino professionals are more able to hone the language.
 The country is also a hub of overseas workers and outsourced professionals.
-In fact, leading global businesses work for Filipinos which include Google, Amazon, American Express, and Accenture.
+In fact, leading global businesses work for Filipinos, which include Google, Amazon, American Express, and Accenture.

 One of the driving factors that allowed the Philippines to be a BPO capital of the world is how Filipinos are able to contextually communicate through English.
 While the size of this country is smaller than India, this “tech tiger” is superior when it comes to the voice and call center industry, in terms of dollar value.